 By Cynthia Leitich Smith and Kim Rogers

 Cynsations Native Books Reporter Kim Rogers’s poem, “What is a Powwow?” and her short story, “Flying Together,” appear in Ancestor Approved: Intertribal Stories for Kids, edited by Cynthia Leitich Smith (Heartdrum, 2021).
-The anthology is a collection of intersecting stories and poems set at a powwow that bursts with hope, joy, resilience, the strength of community,
+The anthology is a collection of intersecting stories and poems set at a powwow that bursts with hope,

 Continue Reading Authors Interview: Cynthia Leitich Smith & Kim Rogers on Ancestor Approved »